Service Dogs For Veterans Idaho Falls, ID

-We provide custom-trained service dogs for Veterans in Idaho Falls, ID free of charge with lifetime support.
+We provide custom-trained service dogs with lifetime support to Veterans in Idaho Falls, ID at no cost.

-Although military service may only be for a brief time, the psychological wounds and physical injuries suffered by Veterans can last a lifetime.
+While military service may only last for a limited time, the psychological and physical wounds that Veterans experience can last a lifetime.
 Each Veteran's healing journey is unique, and some days are difficult.
-It is estimated that 1 out 5 suffers from Post Traumatic Stress Disorder (PTSD) among the nearly 2.7 million Americans who have served in Iraq and Afghanistan.
-TBI, MST, PTSD, and PTSD can cause a host of symptoms that interfere with daily living, making it difficult to get sleep, socialize, or maintain independence.
+From the roughly 2.7 million Americans that have deployed to Iraq and Afghanistan since 2001, it's estimated that 1 in 5 is experiencing Post Traumatic Stress Disorder (PTSD).
+TBI, MST, PTSD and PTSD all have symptoms that make daily living difficult.

-Veterans with service dogs can greatly benefit from their support.
-Our purpose at PAVE is to help more Veterans access the benefits of service dogs.
+Service dogs provide immense support for Veterans to improve their quality of life.
+PAVE was created to enable more Veterans to access the benefits of service dogs.
 We make a significant impact on the lives of Veterans by providing personalized training and ongoing support.
-Contact us today if you are a Veteran and want to regain your independence.
+Are you a Veteran looking to regain independence?
+Contact us today.

-Veteran with psychological or physical disabilities may experience a variety of chronic and complex symptoms, including anxiety, social difficulties, depression, and nightmares.
+Veterans with mental and/or physical disabilities can experience complex, chronic symptoms such as nightmares, difficulty relating to others, depression, anxiety, and social withdrawal.
 Veterans can benefit from PAVE service dogs due to their ability to perform specialized tasks.
 PAVE service dogs have been proven to provide support to Veterans in a variety of ways, from making basic tasks easier to providing critical support to those who face significant challenges.

 - Steady increase in independence